September 2020 update: we’ve updated this blog post to make it more clear that:

 Today we have updated our server side code with a new and revised retry mechanism.

-When a recording fails at any point in the pipeline (copy, transcoding or push to storage) the recording will be retried 12 times over 3 days in the following sequence:
+When any of the 3 big processing steps (copy, transcoding or push to storage) fails, that step will be retried 12 times in the following sequence:

-- 2 minutes after 1st failed (live) attempt
+- 2 minutes after the 1st attempt failed

-If the failure is related to a storage error each recording will have a maximum of 13 logs, one for each attempt.
+Thus if there's a problem with one of the storage solutions, a recording will have a maximum of 13 failed storage logs, one for each attempt (you can view failed storage logs in the Pipe account area).
 In such cases you can now easily check when the next retry attempt will be made by looking at the date of your last failed (S)FTP, S3 or Dropbox log entry of a specific recording while taking into account the number of failed attempts.
 For example, if a recording failed to be pushed to (S)FTP at 12:31:06 and it is the 6th time it has failed, the next retry (7th) will be made 60 minutes after, at roughly 13:32.

 As an added benefit, the CPU and network usage for our transcoding servers will be lower, resulting in a higher availability for processing newly made recordings.